floherent/wasm-service/docs/DEPLOYMENT.md

 ## Introduction

-The purpose of having a sandbox is to run all sorts of tests within an isolated yet controlled environment across your team.
-But if you intend to take the API service to production, please contact our [Customer Success][coherent-helpdesk] for assistance.
+This tutorial is intended to teach the basics of deploying a wasm on your own infrastructure.
+It is not intended to articulate a full production-quality implementation.
+A full implementation will involve other considerations like IAM, scaling, logging, etc. For more information on how to deploy a production-ready API service, please contact our [Customer Success][coherent-helpdesk] for assistance.

-Some benefits of having a sandbox are:
+Having a sandbox will help run all sorts of tests within an isolated yet controlled environment across your team.
+Some key benefits include:

 * Testing environment (good for experimenting and collaborating)
 * Resource control (adjust the computational resources as needed)